folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 A side-effect of the function values is that there are two ways of defining recursion: using the $\mu X.P$ process constructor or using the $\lambda x.P$ value constructor.
 In the implementation the former has been removed.

-## Implementing the PPDP calculus in Haskell
+## Implementing the PPDP'17 calculus in Haskell

 The implementation uses an algebraic data type (union type/sum type) to encode all the constructors of the grammar.
 We use the `Fix` type (Appendix \ref{fix}) to factor out recursion from the grammar.